Get Help Today(855) 593-1695

-The Problem of College Drug Abuse
+The Problem Of College Drug Abuse

 College students make up one of the largest consumer groups of drugs.
 Open attitudes toward drug abuse, high anxiety during test time, newfound personal freedom, and frequent partying can easily be incentives to try or use substances.
 The National Library of Medicine National Institutes of Health reports 37% of college students have used an illicit drug (Opioids, Stimulants, Benzodiazepines, Cannabinoids, Barbiturates) and abused alcohol on a regular basis.
 Despite its frequency, college drug abuse is a major problem with very serious consequences.

-The exposure to a variety of people in college, stressors of adjusting to new environments, participating in fraternity and sororities, and many other aspects of student life increase the risk of college drug abuse disorders.
+The exposure to a variety of people in college, stressors of adjusting to new environments, participating in fraternity and sororities, and many other aspects of student life increase the risk of college drug use disorders.
 While consuming drugs, students have reported committing risky actions like driving while under the influence of an illicit substance or getting involved in criminal activity.

 College Marijuana Abuse

 Marijuana is frequently misused to relieve college-related stress, at the cost of risking academic progress and school-related responsibilities.
-The percentage of college students who abuse marijuana increased from 3.7% in 1999 to 4.6% in 2015.
+The percentage of college students who abuse Marijuana increased from 3.7% in 1999 to 4.6% in 2015.
 Marijuana is by far the most widely used illicit drug among college students, with 1 in 22 college students using it on a regular basis.
 Marijuana use is not limited to any specific group of college students.
 For example, Marijuana use is common in male college lacrosse players according to a NCAA study.

 The prevalence of Marijuana on college campuses, and the frequency of college students attending concerts and festivals and trying Marijuana makes it an easy substance to access.
 Unique risks come with marijuana in addition to its illegal statuses in some states, including: